mevalphaleak/BetaRPC-setup/README.md

-# WARNING: THIS IS EXPERIMENTAL SOFTWARE
+# WARNING: THIS PROJECT IS NOT MAINTAINED SINCE OCTOBER 2022
-Feedback is a gift so if you've run into any issues please open an issue on github.
+At the moment there're far better maintained alternatives so if you experience any issues, just switch to them instead.

 # BetaRPC-setup